jon-chow/Cube-Runner/README.md

 - [ ] Add a game over screen.
 - [ ] Add a settings menu.
 - [ ] Add more to the pause menu.
+- [ ] Add a materials shop and a currency system.

 ## DEMO
-You can download a copy of the APK [here](./Builds/CubeRunner1.apk).
+You can download a copy of the APK [here](./Builds/CubeRunner1.1.apk).